What Role Did Johns Hopkins Have in the Demise of All Children’s?

 The situation got worse in 2016 when Quintessenza left the department troubled by many of changes that were being made.
 In 2017, nearly 10% of all the patients that the hospital conducted surgery on died without Quintessenza there.

 Surgery is a methodical and meticulous craft, and those who are exceptional practitioners aren’t necessarily being published in major journals.
 Karl and Jacobs had hundreds of publications between them but problems with their surgeries were apparent as early as 2015.
 Under the oversight of Johns Hopkins’ Dr. Paul Colombani, the department had come from one of the best in Florida to one of the worst in the country.
 Surgical errors became the new normal.

 In one case, Karl had left a surgical needle in a patient’s body.
 According to reports, other physicians were aware that the needle was left there.
 In another case, a young woman required three heart surgeries in order to survive a birth defect.
 The two most difficult were performed by Quintessenza.
 Only about 20% of those who undergo the surgery that Quintessenza performed survive.
 But this little girl.
 She then survived the also risky second surgery, but the third surgery was performed by Jacobs and Karl.
 Although the third surgery only has about a 2-3% fatality rate, the girl had a stroke.
 She can no longer move her arms and legs or even keep her head up.

-Talk to a Tampa and St. Petersburg Medical Malpractice Attorney
+Talk to a St. Petersburg and St. Petersburg Medical Malpractice Attorney

-The attorneys at the office of Masterson, Hoag & Smith in Tampa help injured patients recover damages when medical negligence is involved.
+The attorneys at the office of Masterson & Hoag, P.A. in St. Petersburg help injured patients recover damages when medical negligence is involved.
 Give us a call to set up a free consultation today.